Hess Midstream LP research snapshot

 Management and incentives

-Jonathan Stein leads a business that completed a $42 million Class A repurchase and an $18 million Class B unit repurchase in Q1 2026, lowered 2026 capex guidance to about $105 million, and raised adjusted free cash flow guidance to $910 million to $960 million.
-Capital allocation should be judged by per-share cash generation and leverage, not distribution growth alone.
+Jonathan Stein and Mike Chadwick reduced 2026 capex guidance to roughly $105 million, raised adjusted free cash flow guidance to $910 million to $960 million, guided to no material cash taxes until after 2028 under the corporate alternative minimum tax guidance, completed a $60 million accretive repurchase in March, and increased the quarterly distribution to $0.7888.
+Capital allocation should be judged by per-share cash generation and leverage near 3x, not distribution growth alone.

 Industry and civilization trend

 US natural gas processing, oil logistics, produced-water handling, and export infrastructure remain important to North American energy supply.
-Hess Midstream guides to about 1.5% annual gas-throughput growth and flat oil throughput from 2026 through 2028, so the opportunity is steady infrastructure compounding rather than a high-growth technology transition.
-Technology and regulatory changes can still alter the value of the Bakken system.
+Chevron targets about 200,000 barrels of oil equivalent per day of Bakken plateau production, and Hess Midstream expects about 1.5% annual gas-throughput growth with flat oil throughput through 2028.
+The opportunity is steady infrastructure compounding rather than a high-growth technology transition.

 Valuation and margin of safety

-At $38.62, the verified public Class A market cap is about $4.96 billion, while total economic equity value uses a larger share count.
-The tool calculation produced a 6.23x TTM P/FCF and 8.08% annualized distribution yield.
-That looks inexpensive on cash flow, but the margin of safety depends on debt reduction, stable volumes, distribution coverage, and the market yield applied to a concentrated midstream issuer.
+At $40.83, StockAnalysis reports a total market cap of $8.42 billion, while the public Class A market cap is about $5.24 billion using the 128.35 million Class A shares from the Q1 2026 Form 10-Q cover.
+The tool calculation produced a 14.18x TTM PE, 10.58x P/FCF, and a 7.63% dividend yield.
+Cash flow supports the security, but the stock now trades above the average analyst target of $37.33, so the margin of safety depends on debt reduction, stable volumes, distribution coverage, and the market yield applied to a concentrated midstream issuer.

 Source-backed data